wesleywerner/eureka-docs/source/cookbook/doors/index.rst

 Manual doors open when the player performs the USE action on the door.

-* Enter linedef edit mode (:kbd:`l`)
+* Enter Linedef edit mode (:kbd:`l`)
-* Select both linedefs of the door
+* Select both Linedefs of the door

 .. image:: doors-08.png

-* Choose the **Type** of the linedefs as `1 DR Open Door`
+* Choose the **Type** of the Linedefs as `1 DR Open Door`

 To make the door open on a fixed track (the sides stay still while opening and closing):

-* Select the track linedefs
+* Select the track Linedefs
 * Check the **upper unpeg** and **lower unpeg** options

 .. image:: doors-09.png

 .. note::

-    The door line specials indicates that the sector facing the back of the linedef is a door, this special does not need a tag either.
+    The door line specials indicates that the sector facing the back of the Linedef is a door, this special does not need a tag either.

     The DR special can be opened repeatedly, while D1 can only be opened once.

 Locked Doors
 ------------

 Doors that require a blue, yellow or red key to open are created similarly to manual doors.
-When choosing the door linedef type, pick one of the specials that target the keys:
+When choosing the door Linedef type, pick one of the specials that target the keys:

 .. image:: locked-01.png